MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 1. Allocates resources for a unicast stream by:
    1. Configuring a CIG with the HCI_LE_Set_CIG_Parameters command if it wasn't already configured in the create stream callback.
    1. Sending the ASCS config QoS operation to synchronize settings with the remote device.
-1. Allocates resources for a broadcast stream by performing the BAP broadcast audio stream configuration procedure defined in the BAP specification.

 :::image type="content" source="images/btle-audio-stream-perparation-profile-circuit.png" alt-text="Diagram of the Bluetooth LE Audio stream preparation of a profile circuit.":::